mohwasim97/project_ideas/README.md

 Item analyser (AR) - Scan an item to give you details of it, including the best deals you can get.

 Indoor Zoo (AR) - Bring the Lions and Giraffes into your living room.

+# Website

+Developer Diaries - Keep a diary as you progress in your journey of becoming a developer.
+Create a space to journal what you have learn, struggled with and success you have had.

+Partner Up - Struggling to fullfill your new years resolutions?
+Find a partner with the same goal to work together and hold each other accountable.

+Course Library - Create your own platform to host online courses (even your own).

+Portfolio - Display your work or even information about you and your life.

+Distraction Destroyer - Shut down all things distracting and focus on your work.

+Satisfying Stream - Feeling down or stressed?
+Create a stream of satisfying videos to make your day a little better.

+101 Distractions - When you don't have work to do, find many things to fill your time.

+Web Activity Tracker - Discover how much time you actually spend on the internet, and if you are productive as you think you are.

+Fake News Detector - Don't let yourself and others be fooled, find out if a news article really is as turth as it claims.

+Hobby News - Create a site for the latest developments/updates on your favourite past time.

+Monthly Bundle - Program a site to find users preference for a certain product and tailor it to their requirements.

+Which Programming Language - Create a quiz to find out what programming language users will need to make their creations.

+Dream Job Board - Compile what you would like in your next career step with the dream job board.

+Creative EU Cookie Reminders - Spice up the design and functionality of the cookie reminders found on nearly every new website you visit.

+Fake Hacker - Trick your friends and family you are a proficient hacker with lots of fast green text running down a black background.
+Just don't try to replicate creating a GUI in Visual Basic.